-d.
+- d.
 Preemergency Caches.
-The placement, timing, and location of preemergency caches of essential supplies to support projected operations are planned by the theater commander based upon the recommendations of the JUWTF.
-These caches are established when a particular need exists, adequate security can be, provided, and the packaging provides end-use serviceability of a reasonable percentage of the supplies.
-The many variables, such as time of use, location, security, deterioration, and the initial expense, make the establishment of each cache a matter of individual consideration.
+The placement, timing, and location of preemergency caches of essential supplies to support projected operations is planned by the theater commander based upon the recommendations of the JUWTF.
+These caches are established when a particular need exists, adequate security can be provided, and the packaging provides end-use serviceability of a reasonable percentage of the supplies.
+The many variables, such as time of use, location, security, deterioration, and the initial expense, make the establishment of each cache a matter of individual consideration. - e.

-e.
 Accompanying Supply Loads.
-Accompanying supply and initial resupply loads to 'support unconventional warfare operations are planned on a basis of austerity.
+Accompanying supply and initial resupply loads to support unconventional warfare operations are planned on a basis of austerity.
 The loads consist of items in quantities essential for combat operations and detachment survival for thirty days.
 Specific quantities of demolition materials, weapons, ammunition, and medical supplies are determined by special forces group planners from an examination of the stated mission contained in approved war plans.
 Once the accompanying and initial resupply equipment has been procured, it is packaged and prepared for delivery.
-Such materiel should not be maintained as general stock in existing CommZ depots, but located in the vicinity of departure installations.
+Such materiel should not be maintained as general stock in existing CommZ depots, but located in the vicinity of departure installations. - f.

-f.
 Accountability.
 Formal accountability for supplies and equipment accompanies the materiel to the departure installation.
 All supplies and equipment leaving the departure installation for operational use are considered to be expended.
 No salvage or recovery operations are considered in logistical planning.
-Although all commanders concerned are responsible for the security and proper use of the materiel, the heaviest responsibility rests upon the special detachment commanders.
-SFOB will forces keep informal accountability for all materiel in order to report the amounts of critical items, such as weapons, committed to a guerrilla warfare operational area.
-Supply and distribution of critical items are controlled to assist an orderly post-war transition to peacetime pursuits.
+Although all commanders concerned are responsible for the security and proper use of the materiel, the heaviest responsibility rests upon the special forces detachment commanders.
+SFOB will keep informal accountability for all materiel in order to report the amounts of critical items, such as weapons, committed to a guerrilla warfare operational area.
+Supply and distribution of critical items are controlled to assist an orderly post-war transition to peacetime pursuits. - g.

-g.
 Resupply Techniques.
-To reduce the impact of equipment losses which may occur during infiltration and subsequent operations, the SFOB schedules both automatic resupply and emergency resupply.
+To reduce the impact of equipment losses which may occur during infiltration and subsequent operations, the SFOB schedules both automatic resupply and emergency resupply. - (1) Automatic resupply.
+Automatic resupply is scheduled for delivery shortly after the detachment has been committed.
+It is prearranged as to time, delivery site, and composition of load.